-4.4 RESPONSE AGENCIES (PROVINCIAL GOVERNMENT)
+3.4 RESPONSE AGENCIES (PROVINCIAL GOVERNMENT)

-4.4.1 PROVINCIAL DISASTER MANAGEMENT AUTHORITY SINDH
+3.4.1 PROVINCIAL DISASTER MANAGEMENT AUTHORITY SINDH

 - DG PDMA in consultation with Chief Secretary Sindh will be responsible for response & relief operations.
-Director General PDMA on his behalf will head a Composite Team (comprising representatives of Lead Agencies/ Departments and focal persons of support organizations) to coordinate response & relief operations. - Provincial Emergency Operation Centre would be made operational during the 2nd week of June 2017, so as, to make all arrangements for receiving forecast data from PMD and its dissemination. - The PEOC will be functional till the termination of monsoon season / emergency. - The PEOC shall receive and transmit flood/ water level information thrice in flood season and on hourly basis during emergency. - Identification of available resources i.e. machinery, tents etc., and Gaps. - Contingency planning as to identify role of each stakeholder during emergency.
+Director General PDMA on his behalf will head a Composite Team (comprising representatives of Lead Agencies/ Departments and focal persons of support organizations) to coordinate response & relief operations. - Provincial Emergency Operation Centre has been made operational from the 2nd week of June 2020, so as, to make all arrangements for receiving forecast data from PMD and its dissemination. - The PEOC will be functional till the termination of monsoon season / emergency. - The PEOC shall receive and transmit flood/ water level information thrice in flood season and on hourly basis during emergency. - Identification of available resources i.e. machinery, tents etc., and Gaps. - Contingency planning as to identify role of each stakeholder during emergency.